 SUBSCRIBE

-Unfolding over 50 chapters, most no longer than a handful of pages, Tosh develops by way of a series of portraits of people, places, and ideas.
+Tosh functions out of a related sensibility, which should come as little surprise.
+Unfolding over 50 chapters, most no longer than a handful of pages, it develops by way of a sequence of sketches of people, places, and ideas.
 There are the author’s parents—his mother, Shirley, was a force in her own right—whose meeting opens the book.
-There are artists and actors such as Andy Warhol and Dean Stockwell and spaces including the Ferus Gallery, founded by Walter Hopps and the painter Ed Kienholz.
-And then there is Wallace Berman’s death, in 1976.
+There are artists and actors such as Andy Warhol and Dean Stockwell and spaces including the Ferus Gallery, founded by Walter Hopps and the painter Ed Kienholz, where the elder Berman has his first show, in 1957, only to be arrested for obscenity.
+And then there is the artist’s death, in 1976, on the night of his 50th birthday, in a car accident in Topanga Canyon.

 This is where Tosh ends: 50 chapters for 50 years.
-And yet, the legacy of the father lingers.
-“I never knew a time,” his son writes, “when Wallace was not an artist.… I often think of my dad’s artworks in more of a textural context than a visual one.… As a two-year-old, I was never told not to touch something, so I remember touching the paintings and feeling the layers of paint and glue over the work itself.”
+And yet, the legacy of the father lingers, not least in the insistence on a different approach to work-life balance, one in which the work is integrated directly into the life.
+“I never knew a time,” his son writes, “when Wallace was not an artist.
+I still have strong memories of his working on the left side of the living room in Beverly Glen.… I often think of my dad’s artworks in more of a textural context than a visual one.… As a two-year-old, I was never told not to touch something, so I remember touching the paintings and feeling the layers of paint and glue over the work itself.”
 There’s profundity in that image, beginning with its generosity.
 Art as gift or art as gesture, art as a conversation shared across the years.
 Something similar is in play throughout this deeply moving memoir, this love letter to a father from a son.•

 TOSH: GROWING UP IN WALLACE BERMAN'S WORLD, BY TOSH BERMAN